Charmed MySQL Tutorial > 2. Deploy MySQL

 ...

-The another way to access MySQL server is to ssh into Juju machine:
+The way to access MySQL server with the root user is to first ssh into the primary Juju unit:

 juju ssh mysql/leader

-Inside the Juju virtual machine the root user can access MySQL DB simply calling mysql:
+Once inside the Juju virtual machine, the root user can access MySQL by calling

 Welcome to the MySQL monitor.
 Commands end with ; or \g.